-I’ve talked about the Hadza women of Tanzania at my UK and Ireland seminars this week.
-The women attending were fascinated.
-I hope that you will be too.
-The investigative studies into the lives of Hadza women in Tanzania and their menstrual cycles, by Biological Anthropologist, Dr Katherine Fitzpatrick from the UK, is extraordinary.
+I talked about the Hadza women of Tanzania at my pIntensive Workshop for some of my Melbourne ladies last weekend.
+They were fascinated as I shared the investigative studies into the lives of Hadza women in Tanzania and their menstrual cycles, by Biological Anthropologist, Dr Katherine Fitzpatrick from the UK.
+Her studies were extraordinary.

 How on earth she was able to communicate with pre-menopausal and post-menopausal tribal women about their menstrual cycles and their lives coping with menstruation, is beyond me.